Khirbet Qeiyafa ostracon

-The Khirbet Qeiyafa ostracon is a 15 × 16.5 cm ostracon (a trapezoid-shaped potsherd) with five lines of text, discovered in Building II, Room B, in Area B of the excavations at Khirbet Qeiyafa in 2008.
+The Khirbet Qeiyafa ostracon is a 15 × 16.5 cm ostracon (a trapezoid-shaped potsherd) with five lines of text, discovered in Building II, Room B, in Area B of the excavations at Khirbet Qeiyafa in 2008 headed by Yosef Garfinkel and Michael G. Hasel.
 Hebrew University archaeologist Amihai Mazar said the inscription was the longest Proto-Canaanite text ever found.
 Carbon-14 dating of 4 olive pips found in the same context with the ostracon and pottery analysis offer a date of Iron Age IIA c.
 3,000 years ago (late 11th/early 10th century BCE).

-In 2010 the ostracon was placed on display in the Iron Age gallery of the Israel Museum in Jerusalem.
+In 2010, the ostracon was placed on display in the Iron Age gallery of the Israel Museum in Jerusalem.